Services & Information for Those with Dementia and Their Families, Friends & Caregivers

 Memory Screening

 We all experience some memory loss that comes with aging, but sometimes it's hard to know if what we're experiencing ourselves or in a loved one are typical, age-related changes -- or something more.
 Memory Screenings are a quick, non-invasive way to assess whether it may be time to talk with your doctor about your concerns.
 Memory Screenings are a FREE service offered by ADRC.
-Call Andrea to make an appointment at (715) 942-1895.

 Caregiver Support & Dementia Care